Feng Shui Living Room Tricks for Positive Vibes

 True Feng Shui is an art.

-It’s an ancient Chinese art of arranging buildings, objects, and space in an environment to achieve harmony and balance. living room furniture, it speaks to the design in its entirety.
-How the whole house flows together.
+It’s an ancient Chinese art of arranging buildings, objects, and space in an environment to achieve harmony and balance.
+With living room furniture, it speaks to the design in its entirety.
+How the whole house flows together, including your bedroom’s feng shui.

 According to Cliff, “Over the years, Feng Shui has developed an air of mysticism or even superstition, when in reality it’s just about how you build a home.
 It’s just a tool.
 It’s just an industry… If you want light– but they call it energy– put in a window.
 If you want to sit in the energy, sit closer to the window.
 If you want to walk past more energy, you walk past a window.”